U.S. Airstrike Targets Islamic State Member in Afghanistan

 Psaki said the next few days of the mission to evacuate Americans and others, including vulnerable Afghans fleeing Taliban rule, “will be the most dangerous period to date.”

-The White House said that as of Saturday morning, about 6,800 people were airlifted from Kabul in the past 24 hours on U.S. and coalition aircraft.
-Nearly 112,000 people have been airlifted over the last two weeks, according to the White House.
-The administration has said it intends to push on and complete the airlift despite the terrorist threats.
+The Pentagon said Saturday morning that about 6,800 people were airlifted from Kabul on U.S. and coalition aircraft in the past 24 hours, and about 117,000 people have been airlifted over the last two weeks.

-Kirby told reporters the U.S. military is monitoring credible, specific Islamic State threats “in real time.”

-“We certainly are prepared and would expect future attempts,” Kirby said.
-He declined to describe details of any additional security measures being taken, including those implemented by the Taliban, around the airport gates and perimeter.
-He said there were fewer people in and around the gates Friday.

 Associated Press writers Aamer Madhani, Darlene Superville and Nomaan Merchant contributed to this report.